Gym marketing with beacons: 5 ways to improve your gym member retention strategy

 In the United States, around 45 million adults, i.e., 14% of the population, have a gym membership.
-However, 80% of the people quit gym within 5 months.
-Given the behaviour, Planet Fitness, one of the largest fitness chains in America, signed up 6000 members at the beginning of the year, while it can hold about 300 members!
+However, 80% of the people quit the gym within 5 months.
+Given the behavior, Planet Fitness, one of the largest fitness chains in America, signed up 6000 members at the beginning of the year, while it can hold about 300 members!
 An influx of new memberships can be exciting, but given the quitting rate, it is not a long-term benefit for the gym.
-A study shows that, on an average, loyal customers are worth up to 10 times as much as their first purchase.
+A study shows that, on average, loyal customers are worth up to 10 times as much as their first purchase.

 The above scenario demonstrates a problematic situation of member retention and recurring revenue at gyms.
 The biggest struggle for most traditional gyms is hammering down a customer retention strategy and creating a new level of engagement with members that keep them coming back month after month.
-Given the requirements, Bluetooth beacon marketing has emerged as a powerful marketing channel for fitness centres (/gyms).
+Given the requirements, Bluetooth beacon marketing has emerged as a powerful marketing channel for fitness centers (/gyms).

 Your gym marketing strategy in 2018 SHOULD include Bluetooth beacons.
 Here’s why!